 Linda A. Hill is the Wallace Brett Donham Professor of Business Administration at the Harvard Business School.
 She is the faculty chair of the Leadership Initiative and has chaired numerous HBS Executive Education programs, including the Young Presidents' Organization Presidents' Seminar and the High Potentials Leadership Program.
 She was course-head during the development of the new Leadership and Organizational Behavior MBA required course.
 She is the co-author, with Kent Lineback, of Being the Boss: The 3 Imperatives of Becoming a Great Leader and Breakthrough Leadership, a blended cohort-based program that helps organizations transform midlevel managers into more effective leaders.
 Breakthrough Leadership was the winner of the 2013 Brandon Hall Group Award for Best Advance in Unique Learning Technology.
 The book was included in the Wall Street Journal as one of the “Five Business Books to Read for Your Career in 2011.”
 She is also the author of Becoming a Manager: How New Managers Master the Challenges of Leadership (2nd Edition).
 Professor Hill co-authored a book entitled Collective Genius: The Art and Practice of Leading Innovation.
 It features thick descriptions of exceptional leaders of innovation in a wide range of industries—from information technology to law to design—and geographies—from the US and Europe to the Middle East and Asia.
-Business Insider named Collective Genius one of “The 20 Best Business Books” in 2014 and the book also the Gold Medal for Leadership, Axiom Business Book Award.
+Business Insider named Collective Genius one of “The 20 Best Business Books” in 2014 and the book also received the Gold Medal for Leadership, Axiom Business Book Award.
 Her books are available in multiple languages.
 She is author of course modules: Managing Your Career, Managing Teams, and Power and Influence and of award-winning multimedia management development programs High Performance Management, Coaching, and Managing for Performance.
 She is also the subject expert of numerous e-learning programs: Stepping up to Management (based in large measure on Becoming a Manager); Harvard ManageMentor, and advisor for the Change Management Simulation: Power and Influence.
 Hill has authored or co-authored numerous HBR articles, including “Where Will We Find Tomorrow’s Leaders;” “Winning the Race for Talent in Emerging Markets;” and “Are You a High Potential?”
 In 2015, Hill, along with her co-authors, received the first Warren Bennis Prize for the Harvard Business Review article, “Collective Genius.”
 She is a contributor to the HBS Publishing series on Managing Up, Hiring, and Becoming a New Manager.
-She was named by Thinkers50 as one of the top ten management thinkers in the world.
+She is the recipient of the 2015 Distinguished Achievement Award for Innovation and was named by Thinkers50 as one of the top ten management thinkers in the world.

 Professor Hill’s consulting and executive education activities have been in the areas of leadership development, talent management, leading change and innovation, implementing global strategies, and managing cross-organizational relationships.
-Organizations with which Professor Hill has worked include General Electric, Reed Elsevier, Accenture, Pfizer, IBM, MasterCard, Mitsubishi, Morgan Stanley, the National Bank of Kuwait, AREVA, and The Economist.
+Organizations with which Professor Hill has worked include General Electric, Reed Elsevier, Accenture, UnitedHealth Group, IBM, MasterCard, Mitsubishi, Morgan Stanley, the National Bank of Kuwait, AREVA, and The Economist.

 Dr. Hill did a post-doctoral research fellowship at the Harvard Business School and earned a Ph.D. in Behavioral Sciences at the University of Chicago.
 She received her M.A. in Educational Psychology with a concentration in measurement and evaluation from the University of Chicago.
 She has a B.A., summa cum laude, in psychology from Bryn Mawr College.